jenny-15/PHYS-S-12-Assignments/_posts/2019-08-07-Completed Final Project.md

 My final project did not turn out the way that I expected, but I learned a lot along the way.
 I initially planned on making a wristband that shocked the wearer when they turn on electronics, and I ended up with a wristband that vibrates and buzzes and a separate device that attaches to electronics.
 In the end, I did not have enough time to condense my circuit into a protoboard due to issues I had with the radio module.
 So, I created the circuits that I would have put into the protoboard on a breadboard and made the devices that hold my circuit separately.
 My final project works, just not altogether.
 The code, sensor, vibrator, and buzzer all work, just not when transferred onto a protoboard.

+**How it Works:**
+My final project consists of two separate cirucits.
+One transmits and the other receives.

+Transmitter-
+This circuit has a button, an LED, and a tilt switch.
+The button acts as an on/off switch.
+Each time the button is pressed, the LED turns on/off.
+The code is programmed to check the state of the tilt switch when the LED is on.
+It then sends the tilt switch state to the receiver.
+The tilt switch detects the angle of the device it is attatched to.
+So, if your computer screen is closed, the switch is off.
+The, when you tilt open the screen, the tilt switch is on.
+This works on phones too.
+If your phone is laid flat the switch will be off, and if you pick it up it will be on.

+Receiver-
+This circuit has a buzzer, a vibration motor, and a transistor.
+I used the transistor to control the motor and turn it on/off.
+When the tilt switch is on, the transistor powers the motor.
+The buzzer beeps when the tilt state is on.

 Materials:
 Circuit-
 A breadboard, 2 protoboards, 2 nrf24l01 radio modules, buzzer, ERM cylindrical vibration motor, transistor, button, tilt switch, LED, wires, AND 2 Arduino Uno's and/or Nano's.